Rich Text Content

 • Use formatting sparingly: Too much bold/italic loses impact

-• Link to external sites: Use only when absollutely needed, they will break the flow for respondants
+• Link to external sites: Use only when absolutely needed, as they break the flow for respondents

 Accessibility Considerations